Namecheap vs GoDaddy: which one is better for you?

 Which company is best for a domain name?

 GoDaddy is a top choice for buying a domain name, widely recognized and trusted in the industry.
-They manage over 84 million domain names, making them one of the most popular and reliable providers for securing and managing your online presence.
+It manages over 84 million domain names, making it one of the most popular and reliable providers for securing and managing your online presence.